-Disbursements from non-appropriated funds (NAF) were not subjected to procurement procedures due to the absence of formal procurement rules and regulations NAF.
+These instances occurred due to the absence of formal procurement rules and regulations governing non-appropriated funds.
 The Mayors' Council of Guam had established a Task Force to research and clarify procurement regulations applicable to NAF.
 Currently, the Task Force is in the process of developing a uniform procurement policy.